 Want to get a good ballpark estimate of how old a person is?
 Look at their hands.
-Skin resurfacing lasers, photofacials, fillers like Juvederm, and topical agents can knock years of a person’s face, and they’re extremely effective on the hands as well.
-If you’re sick of your wrinkled, bony hands then help is available in the same places you’re going for facial treatments.
+Skin resurfacing lasers, photofacials, fillers like Juvederm, and topical agents can knock years off a person’s face, and they’re extremely effective on the hands as well.
+If you’re sick of your wrinkled, bony hands then help is available.

-Quoting prominent dermatologist Dr. Giraldo, “rejuvenation of the hands isn’t something entirely new.
+Quoting prominent Surgeon Dr. Giraldo, “rejuvenation of the hands isn’t something entirely new.
 It’s not a trend.
 Many of these treatments have been used on the face and other visible skin for some time.
 People usually don’t associate them with hand treatments . . .yet.”
-He goes on to say that her long time patients are thrilled that these treatments are finding their way into hand rejuvenation, and that patients are thrilled that there’s a solution to a problem that they didn’t think was treatable.
+He goes on to say that long time patients are thrilled that these treatments are finding their way into hand rejuvenation, and that patients are thrilled that there’s a solution to a problem that they didn’t think was treatable.
 “Overall, they’re very happy with the results.”

 It’s a fact that when both women and men age it’s unfortunately not just the face that shows it but the hands as well.
 They lose volume as the fat beneath the skin is reduced, and a bony, veiny, “sunken” look inevitably results.
 Add to this thinning skin and protruding tendons and knuckles and the hands begin to look old.
 It’s that simple.
 This is a process which progresses in stages.